 How to encourage employees to look after their eyes

-Genes, age, and even medical conditions are often to blame for the condition of our eyesight, but did you know there are many other factors that can also make an impact?
+Genes, age, and even medical conditions are often to blame for the condition of our eyesight.
+But did you know there are many other factors that can also have an impact?
 Tasks such as computer work, working in the sun and driving can all put a strain on the eyes.

-As an employer, there is quite a lot you can be doing to encourage your employees to look after their eyesight, both to benefit them and the business.
-So here are some suggestions to do your bit to help encourage good eye health for employees in different types of job roles:
+As an employer, there is quite a lot you can be doing to encourage your employees to look after their eyesight which benefits both them and the business.
+Here are some suggestions to do your bit to help encourage good eye health, for employees in different types of job roles.

 In an office-based business, to prevent lasting damage on an employee’s eyes, their workstation needs to have suitable lighting conditions, with the screen well positioned and adjusted individually.
 The HSE’s booklet on Display Screen Equipment (DSE) usage has useful advice for employers to assess the workstation is set-up correctly.